schandrachary/AutonomousVehicles/Advanced Computer Vision/CarND-Advanced-Lane-Lines-master/writeup_template.md

 | 675, 445      | 1000, 0       |
 | 1030, 688     | 1000, 720     |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `source` and `destination` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
 Here's a comparision of all the steps thus far:

 ![alt text][comparison]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The code for finding lane line pixels in located in [lineDetection.py](https://github.com/schandrachary/AutonomousVehicles/blob/advanced_computer_vision/Advanced%20Computer%20Vision/CarND-Advanced-Lane-Lines-master/source/lineDetection.py), in a conveniently located function called `findLanePixels()` in line 86.
+This function can be called by passing in a warped, thresholed, binary image.
+This function is called by `fitPolynomial()` function in line 163.
+Most of the line finding functionality is happening between these two functions.
+And [line.py](https://github.com/schandrachary/AutonomousVehicles/blob/advanced_computer_vision/Advanced%20Computer%20Vision/CarND-Advanced-Lane-Lines-master/source/line.py) is a `Line` Class that holds the properties of a line and also performs some functions and store the relevant attributes from them.

+While implementing  `findLanePixels`, I noticed that during the histogram step, in line 88, there is a possibility to pick up shadow from trees as lane lines.
+To address this issue, I focused on getting the histogram of bottom half of the image that is `offset` away from the center of the lane.
+This offset is calculated in line 93 through 95.

+Finding lane pixels is performed through sliding window algorithm.
+This happens in lines 111 through 144.
+The for loop here looks for all the pixles that are contained in a given window.
+If more than `minpix=50` number of pixels are found in a given box, the location of the window is adjusted to be mean of pixels.

+After finding the pixels belonging for each of the lines, polynomial can be fit through all of those pixels using `fitPolynomial()` that calls the method that is defined in `line.py`.
+Line class fits the polynomial and the returned polynomial coefficients are stored in `self.best_fit` attribute which stores coefficients for the last 10 frames.

+So, the next time around we generate points to draw the lines, generated points will be using the mean coefficients of last `n` frames.
+This helps the lane detecions to be not reactive to perturbation in the detection step.
+This gives us a smooth lane detection and rejects outliers

+The final output video is posted at the bottom of this write up, here is an image that shows the output of sliding window algorithm to detect lane line pixels

-![alt text][image5]
+![alt text][lines]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of curvature is calulated in `line.py` in function `radiusOfCurvature()`.
+It fits a new polynomial to `self.fity` values that were already calculated in `generatePoints()`.
+Using `image.shape[0]` as the y-evaluation points, radius is calculated inline 67.

+Position of the vehicle with respect to recenter is calculated in `generatePoints()` section in `line.py`, starting on line 52.
+This is considering that the camera is mounted exactly at the center of the ego-vehicle.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+The visulazation process of this project is happening in file `lineDetection.py` from lines 48 through 81.
+First, I draw a drivable surface area between the two detected lines using `cv2.fillPoly()`, this is the green region in the image below.
+This image at this point is not plotted back down onto the road.
+To do that, we need to perform inverse perspective transform.
+For this we will use the same `source` and `destination` points as we did in the initial steps.
+Using `getPerspectiveTransform()` gives us an inverse matrix which we can use to get a new warped image.

+Radius of curvature and Distance from center is displayed on the top left of the screen.
+The window on the top right corner shows sliding window algorithm.

-![alt text][image6]
+![alt text][drivable]

 ---